Winter 2008, Vol.

 Lois E. Olena, D.Min.
 (M.A. in Jewish Studies, 1989, Gratz College)

-Editor, Visiting Professor of Practical Theology
+Editor, Associate Professor of Practical Theology

 and Jewish Studies and D.Min.
 Project Coordinator, Assemblies of God Theological